 The contract should always state the name and physical address of the title loan lender.
 In case you have any complaints, the name, address and phone number of the Department of Financial Services should also be clearly printed.

 Contracts have a bad reputation for including important information in “the small print.”
-Florida laws clearly states that certain information should be printed in a font large enough to be easily read.
+Florida laws clearly state that certain information should be printed in a font large enough to be easily read.
 Besides specifying what happens if you don’t pay back the title loan (see below), the contract must also state that you must notify the lender if you lose your copy of the contract.

 The title loan contract must also include a paragraph where you agree that the vehicle is not stolen, that you’re legally able to take out the car title loan, and that you won’t try to get another copy of the title before the loan has been repaid in full.